AYprojects/EmberTaskMgr/README.md

 # EmberTaskMgr

-## A simple task manager built with ember framework
+## A simple task manager built with ember framework, inspired by ember tasks.

 ## Prerequisites